UchihaItachiSama/openconfig_labs/labs/README.md

   - [Nokia srlinux image](https://github.com/nokia/srlinux-container-image/releases)
 - vscode

-For using containerlab and Arista cEOS-Lab on MAC OS (arm) use the [devcontainer](https://containerlab.dev/macos/#devcontainer) for containerlab and cEOS-Lab arm image from software downloads.
+**NOTE**: For using containerlab and Arista cEOS-Lab on MAC OS (arm) use the [devcontainer](https://containerlab.dev/macos/#devcontainer) for containerlab and cEOS-Lab arm image from software downloads.

 ## Arista cEOS-Lab